andnasnd/.github/profile/README.md

 ## PrestigeDAO

-Check out the diagrams below to see how this could work!
+Check out the [diagrams](https://github.com/PrestigeDAO/.github/blob/main/profile/README.md) to see how this could work!
 ___
 ![](concept.jpg)
-___
 ![](engineering.jpg)